H1M4W4R1/WeaponsMath/README.md

 # How it works

 The algorithm is based on mesh triangles, vertices and normals.
-When vertex neighbours are meeting criteria specified for edge type against this vertex normal axis, it's marked as such.
+When distance vector between current vertex and specified neighbour and normal vector dot product (angle) meets desired criteria of parallelism to perpendicularity ratio then it's marked as edge of specified type.
 It can also factor distance between vertex and neighbours and some other minor modifiers into computation algorithm.

 In other short terms: my brain wrote this at 1am on Saturday and I have no f-ing idea why this works so well...
 Okay, unless you're using too complex mesh.